Introduction

 What does a high VPIP mean?

-In poker, a high VPIP means that the player tends to enter pots before the flop even with weak hands.
-It indicates a looser and more aggressive playing style, where the player is comfortable playing a variety of hands.
+In poker, a high VPIP means that the player tends to enter pots before the flop, even with weak hands.
+It indicates a more aggressive playing style, where the player is comfortable playing a variety of hands.

 Conclusion

-VPIP gives you a good statistical idea about what type of player you are playing against and helps you ensure making calculated decisions quickly on the table.
-By employing the above-mentioned strategies in your gameplay, you can easily deal with the challenges posed by loose players and capitalize on their weaknesses.
+VPIP gives you an excellent statistical idea about what type of player you are playing against and helps you make calculated decisions quickly on the table.
+By employing the strategies mentioned above in your gameplay, you can promptly deal with the challenges of loose players and capitalise on their weaknesses.